Blitum: Description

 The inflorescences consist of spicately arranged compact glomerules of flowers, ebracteate or in the axils of small leaf-like bracts.
 Flowers are bisexual or pistillate.
 They contain (1) 3-5 herbaceous, unkeeled perianth segments, connate only at base or nearly to the middle, sometimes missing; a circle of 1-5 stamens; and an ovary with 2-4 stigmas.

 In fruit, the perianth becomes either succulent or dry and hard.
 The pericarp is membranous and usually adhering to the vertically orientated, broadly ovate to orbicular seed.
 The seed coat is dark brown to black, its surface can be dull, almost smooth, slightly striate, rugulose, or reticulate.

 Systematics and distribution

 The genus Blitum was first described in 1753 by Carl Linnaeus in Species Plantarum, Vol. 2, p.
 4. Type species is Blitum capitatum L. Since the second half of the 19th century, Blitum species were grouped into genus Chenopodium and treated as a subgenus, Chenopodium subgenus Blitum.
 Phylogenetic research revealed, that these species, as well as species of Monolepis and Scleroblitum, are more closely related to Spinacia, and do not really belong to Chenopodium.
-Therefore Fuentes-Bazan et al. (2012) separated them as own genus Blitum.
+Therefore, Fuentes-Bazan et al. (2012) separated them as own genus Blitum.
 Together with Spinacia, the genus Blitum was grouped into tribe Anserineae (syn.
 Spinacieae).

-According to Fuentes-Bazan (2012), Blitum consists of 12 species: